 My usual fees are £110 per 50 minute session (for assessment and follow up treatment), with a limited sliding scale.

 I am registered with all the main health insurers, and if you have health insurance you may well be covered for this treatment.
 Just contact your insurer to find out.
 You may also have health care cover via your work.
 This cover may also provide psychology assessment and treatment for family members.

-Monday - Friday, office hours
+Monday - Friday, school hours